Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

     ```

 5. When no longer needed, unset the command list, and destroy the command and command list handles.
     When you destroy the command list, all the commands in the command list are not automatically released.
-    If you no longer need the commands, set the second parameter of the `vc_cmd_list_destroy()` function to `true`.
+If you no longer need the commands, set the second parameter of `vc_cmd_list_destroy()` to `true`:

     ```c
     /* Unset the command list */